Nikhilagarwalgk/React_Notes/README.md

     So, in box-sizing is default content-box, In which width is the width of content.
 So, total width is content + padding + border.

-    In box-sizing is default border-box, In which width is the width of Content + padding + border.
+    When box-sizing is border-box, In which width is the width of Content + padding + border.
 So, total width is same.